The Mounted Stranger

-The Mounted Stranger is a 1930 American Western film that was a remake of The Ridin' Kid from Powder River (1924), which was an adaptation of Henry Herbert Knibbs's novel of the same name.
+The Mounted Stranger is a 1930 American pre-Code Western film.
+It was a remake of The Ridin' Kid from Powder River (1924), which was an adaptation of Henry Herbert Knibbs's novel of the same name.

-Synopsis
+Plot

-Pete Ainslee (played by Hoot Gibson) locates Steve Gary, who killed Ainslee's father when Ainslee was a child and a witness to the murder.
+Pete Ainslee locates Steve Gary, who killed Ainslee's father when Ainslee was a child and a witness to the murder.
 The adult Ainslee wounds Gary in a gunfight, but he becomes the hunted one after Gary recovers.